-We have a dedicated Inclusion team led by our Inclusion Manager, Rebecca Riley, who has a strategic overview of the needs of our pupils with inclusion needs and the interventions that are in place to support these needs, and manages inclusion on a day-to-day basis to ensure the provision is in place to allow children to access their learning.
+We have a dedicated Inclusion team led by our Inclusion Manager (and SENDCo), Mrs Riley, who has a strategic overview of the needs of our pupils with inclusion needs and the interventions that are in place to support these needs, and manages inclusion on a day to day basis to ensure the provision is in place to allow children to access their learning.
 Alongside the Inclusion Manager we have;

 Working in partnership with parents/carers

-Across the year we run a number of workshops on how to support children with Special Educational Needs at home (please look on our calendar for details of these).
-The Inclusion Team have also produced a number of leaflets designed to enable parents to support their children at home.
+The Inclusion Team have produced a number of leaflets designed to enable parents to support their children at home.
 We currently have the following leaflets available to download:

 When children move school, either at phase transfer or at any other time, primary schools are required to transfer school records for all pupils within 15 school days of the child ceasing to be registered at the school.
 However, when transfer arrangements are made in advance information will be sought or provided in time for appropriate planning by the receiving school.

-The Inclusion Manager and SENDCo will work with professionals from local secondary schools to ensure that when a pupil with inclusion needs, including SEN, starts there the school will be in possession of a good deal of useful information about the child, including any detailed background information collated by the Inclusion Manager and SENDCo, copies of ILPs and any information relating to their inclusion needs.
+The Inclusion Manager/SENDCo will work with professionals from local secondary schools to ensure that when a pupil with inclusion needs, including SEN, starts there the school will be in possession of a good deal of useful information about the child, including any detailed background information collated by the Inclusion Manager, copies of relevant documents and any information relating to their inclusion needs.
 This will allow smooth transition between phases, and will ensure that necessary provision is continually made.